mans-andersson/passtidaren/README.md

 - `--name=` Specify your full name within quotation marks.

 - `--locations=` Comma separated list of locations where you are interested in a time slot.
-Has to be within your chosen district, which is decided by the URL.
+Has to be within your chosen district (your district depends on chosen url).

 - `--months=` Comma separated list of the months where you are interested in getting a time slot (three letter version).